THE SACRED HEAD BIBLE

 Septuagintal Priority?

-believing that the Septuagint (LXX) should form the basis of our Old Testament
+the Septuagint (LXX) should form the basis of our Old Testament (OT) studies

-(OT) studies and not play second fiddle to the Hebrew, merely being consulted
+and not play second fiddle to the Hebrew, merely being consulted where the

-where the latter is felt to be obscure or incomplete.
-This was the approach
+latter is felt to be obscure or incomplete.
+This was the approach favoured by

-favoured by St Augustine in his debates with St Jerome.
-For this reason we
+St Augustine in his debates with St Jerome.
+For this reason we might term the

-might term the two different approaches Augustinian and Hieronymian.
-Some
+two different approaches Augustinian and Hieronymian.
+Some reasons for LXX

 -